Skip to content

 Course info

 Accidents, illness, disability, mental health issues and aging affect millions of people all over the world, and can make it harder for them to do everyday activities, including education, work, leisure or caring for themselves.
-Occupational Therapists enable people with a diverse range of needs live a better life and do what matters most to them.
+Occupational Therapists enable people with a diverse range of needs to live life to the fullest and do what matters most to them.

 On our HCPC and RCOT accredited degree, learning is very much hands-on, developing your communication skills and preparing you for practice.